 DIY Cost vs. Professional Installation Cost

 Remember that the pea gravel it takes to cover 200 square feet would cost about $310 on average (though that number could change significantly based on the depth of gravel your project needs).

 With the necessary equipment and additional materials, you would spend about $1,203 to install your own pea gravel project of this size.
 That number seems high, but keep in mind that it includes tools you can use for other home improvement projects.

 For professional installation, you would still have to pay for all the same materials (though not the equipment).
-You’ll have to pay for labor, too, which ranges from $14 to $69 per hour.
-Assuming you pay the average rate of $42 per hour and the job takes 4 hours to complete, the total cost of having the same size project professionally installed would be about $905.
+You’ll also have to factor in labor costs, which range from $14 to $69 per hour.
+Assuming you pay the average rate of $42 per hour and the job takes 4 hours to complete, the total cost of having the same-sized project professionally installed is $905.

 If you don’t already own the tools needed for this project, you could actually save money by hiring a professional landscaper to install your pea gravel feature instead of doing it yourself.